 PDFs have become ubiquitous in business as a way of sending documents over the web and unfortunately, hackers know that.
 According to SonicWall Capture Labs, “there has been a substantial increase in fraudulent PDF files.
 [The] fraud campaign takes advantage of recipients’ trust in PDF files as a ‘safe’ file format.”

 What makes it so hard to defend is that in most cases, the PDF itself is harmless.
 It does not contain an executable file or active malware within the document.
 So, antivirus software meant to screen attached documents will see the PDF as safe.
 And once it gets past the antivirus, you inherently trust the PDF, and that makes it more likely that you’ll click on a link inside without giving it another thought.

 Awareness training is good, but hackers are better.
 They create classes of exploits so refined that they get most of us to click on malicious links.
 And unfortunately, hackers keep evolving their techniques, so we’re likely to see more of these in the future.

-If you haven’t already figure it out, sooner or later you’re going to get phished and all the awareness training in the world won’t change that.
+If you haven’t already figured it out, sooner or later you’re going to get phished and all the awareness training in the world won’t change that.
 You’re going to need some help.
 You’re going to need technology that doesn’t get fooled as easily as you do.
+You’re going to need an anti-phishing solution.
 You’re going to need Phish Protection.

 Try Phish Protection free for 30 days.
 No contracts to sign.
 No credit card required.
 You’ll be up and running in 10 minutes.